yongdd/langevin-fts/README.md

   * Written in C++/CUDA and Compiled as Python Library
   * GPU Memory Saving Option (**beta**)
   * Scheduling Parallel Computations of Propagators for Multi-core CPUs and Batched CUDA FFT
-  * Provide Common Interfaces regardless of Dimension, Platform and Chain Model
+  * Provide Common Interfaces Regardless of Dimension, Platform and Chain Model
 * SCFT and L-FTS:
   * AB-Type Polymer Melts in Bulk
   * Arbitrary Mixtures of Block Copolymers and Homopolymers (+ 1 Random Copolymer)